hortonworks-gallery/ambari-zeppelin-service/README.md

   - Exposes the [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template) and [zeppelin-env.sh](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-env.sh.template) files in Ambari for easy configuration
   - Deploys sample notebooks (that demo hive, spark and sparksql, shell intepreters)
   - Autodetects and configures Zeppelin to point to Hive metastore so Spark commands can access Hive tables out of the box
-  - Spark, pyspark, sparksql, hive, shell all tested to be working
+  - Spark, pyspark, sparksql, hive, shell interpreters were tested to be working
   - Offline mode: can manually copy tar to /tmp/zeppelin.tar.gz to allow service to be installed on clusters without internet access
   - Deploy using steps below or via [Ambari Store view](https://github.com/jpplayer/amstore-view)